okeeffed/cheat-sheets/AWS/Advanced-Networking.md

 There are two primary types:

-1. Site-to-site: Two or more sites are connected without any software on the client machines
+1. Site-to-site: Two or more sites are connected without any software on the client machines.
+MPLS can be used to create this.
 2. Client-to-site